 Tinnitus: Ringing in the Ears

-Tinnitus has commonly been described as a ringing in the ear, though the sounds resulting from tinnitus could also be described as a hissing, clicking, whistling or whirring.
+Tinnitus has commonly been described as a ringing in the ear, though the sounds could also be described as a hissing, clicking, whistling or whirring.
 Unfortunately, for many people, tinnitus is a daily and ongoing permanent reality.

 The most common cause of tinnitus is damage to the sensory cells in the cochlea.
 This is the snail shell-like organ in the inner ear where sounds are converted into electrical signals.
-Damage to the hair cells here can cause tinnitus and hearing loss.
+Damage to the hair cells here can also cause hearing loss.

 However, some people who experience tinnitus don’t have hearing loss; this means that there is more than one cause.
 Tinnitus can also be caused by a middle ear infection, earwax build-up, inflamed blood vessels around the ear, medications and other drugs, anxiety and stress.